oskar-dragon/speed-typing-game/README.md

 **To do**:

-- [] Add an option to change remaining time
-- [] Use sentence that user needs to type in and check for errors
+[x] Generate random text that user needs to type in and check user's typing errors [] Control state by useReducer hook
-- [] Show previous score so users can check if they are making any improvements
-- [] Move hooks to separate files

 ## Author Info